 - Inherent risk is the “natural chance” of a significant error or misstatement before any controls are implemented to reduce that risk.

 One goal of the audit team is to lower the risk of missing any significant errors that may be present.
 Auditors can do this by performing more checks to reduce the risk of making mistakes.
 At a practical level, that means gathering more evidence during the audit process.

 How Is Audit Evidence Obtained?

 Audit evidence is collected via audit procedures.
-Those procedures are categorized into two main categories: risk assessment procedures and further audit procedures, The latter includes tests of controls and substantive procedures.
+Those procedures are categorized as risk assessment procedures and audit procedures.
+The latter includes tests of controls and substantive procedures.

 - Inspection.
 Auditors collect evidence by inspecting physical assets, records, or documents.